SAFEGUARDING

 • not taking any inappropriate risks

-• not smoking, drinking or taking any form of illicit substances in the presence of children
+• not smoking, drinking alcohol or taking any form of illicit substances in the presence of children

 CONFIDENTIALITY AND DATA PROTECTION

-All personal information we may process relating to children, shall be processed and stored in accordance with GDPR 2016/679 and our data protection privacy policy which can be located at:
+All personal information processed in relation to children shall be processed and stored in accordance with UK GDPR and the Data Protection Act 2018, and our data-protection privacy policy, which can be located at: www.thejumpropecoachchris.com/privacy

 RESPONDING TO A SAFEGUARDING CONCERN